 Before doing any work on the algorithms, we should consider what a solution to the problem means.
 What we want is a legal sequence of actions that, when executed, leaves the world free of dirt.
 Simply being able to find such a solution makes an algorithm complete.
 We also want it to be efficient, meaning that ideally it should take the absolute fewest steps possible.
 We call algorithms that give the cheapest possible solution admissible.

-The first algorithm we'll consider is depth first search, which follows a branch to its end before exploring any others.
+The first algorithm we'll consider is depth first search, which follows a plan (branch) to its end before exploring any others.
 For each iteration of the main loop, we pull a node from the start of the open list and add its children to the start of the list.

 #a simple depth first search implementation